Parallel random LiDAR with spatial multiplexing of a many-mode laser: Multimode lasing

 The beating of transverse and longitudinal lasing modes creates intensity variations in space and time.
 If the temporal fluctuation is random at each location and uncorrelated with other locations, these intensity traces can be used for parallel LiDAR via spatial multiplexing.
 We characterize the laser emission intensity fluctuation using an amplified InGaAs photodetector (Newport, 818-BB-30A, 1.5 GHz bandwidth) and a real-time high-speed oscilloscope (Keysight UXR0204A, 20 GHz bandwidth).
+We note that 1.5 GHz (20 GHz) is the minimum 3-dB bandwidth tabulated by the manufacturer, beyond which the signal is attenuated electrically (digitally).
 Fourier transform $\mathcal{F}$ of the time trace of emission intensity $I_t(t)$ gives the radio-frequency (RF) spectrum.
 Figure~\ref{fig1}(b) shows the experimental RF spectrum of the nearly degenerate cavity laser, obtained by taking the Fourier magnitude squared $|\mathcal{F}[I_t(t)]|^2$.
 It features periodic modulation, with dominant RF components clustered around the integer multiples of $\Delta \nu$.
 We also compute the temporal correlation of emission intensity, $C_t(\Delta t) = \langle I_t(t) \, I_t(t+ \Delta t) \rangle_t$, where $\langle ...\rangle_t$ denotes averaging over time $t$.
 In Fig.~\ref{fig1}(c), $C_t(\Delta t)$ exhibits a series of correlation peaks spaced by $\Delta t = 2.7$ ns, which corresponds to the round-trip time in the cavity.
 Such long-range correlation reflects periodic oscillation of emission intensity, which will significantly degrade the performance of our random LiDAR.